Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 [PM2 Docs](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/)
 [PM2 Startup Docs] More info on PM2 startup: https://pm2.keymetrics.io/docs/usage/startup/

+## Upgrading The Project Version

+If you downloaded the project via a `git clone`, upgrading is super easy via `git pull --rebase --autostash`, you should be all set.
+PM2 watches the directory and will restart the processes with the latest code.
+All done.

+If you downloaded the project via a zip file, it's a bit more complicated.
+1. Download the latest release zip file: https://github.com/jasonedison/coinbase_position_builder_bot/releases
+2. unzip
+3. run `npm i` in the folder
+4. copy your `./data/history*` files from your old project directory
+5. copy your `./data/maker.orders*` files from your old project directory (if they exist, version > 2.1.0)
+6. copy your custom run.*.config.js file (with your config setup)
+7. Ensure that your keys are in your environment by doing `echo $CPBB_APIKEY` -- this should be the value you set (if it returns nothing, your environmental variables are not set right).
+If you had set your keys in api.keys.js (not recommended but useful if you don't know how to set environmental variables), make sure you copied that file from your old project
+8. run `pm2 kill` to stop all running pm2 processes
+9. run `pm2 start [YOUR_CONFIG_NAME].config.js` (e.g. `pm2 start run.mine.config.js`)

+## Changing Config Settings
+If you edit your *.config.js file with new values, you will have to kill pm2 and start your app from the config fresh. pm2 restart and reload does not read new environmental variables.
+1. Edit your config file
+2. run `pm2 kill` to stop all running pm2 processes
+3. run `pm2 start [YOUR_CONFIG_NAME].config.js` (e.g. `pm2 start run.mine.config.js`)

 ### Default Configuration
 Note: the default settings will take a $10 action every 12 hours on BTCUSD.
 If Bitcoin sustains a bear market for a full year, this would amount to spending $20/day = $140/week = $7,300/year on Bitcoin (always accumulating).
 If the price fluctuates enough to cross the profitability threshold (default 15% APY), it may sell upward and sustain itself with a floating balance for a while.